bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Most of Hupperdook had been assholes to him and his family for almost 20 years, not respecting them just one bit.
 How much was he actually loosing... compared to these people.

-A grin could be seen emerging on Adrex' face, as his eyes narrowed as he looked to the Lord of Whitestone.
+A grin could be seen emerging on Adrex' face, as his eyes narrowed as he looked at the Lord of Whitestone.
 "My master would be free, you say?"
 Adrex' asked to begin with.

 The human's face was unchanged but for a nod.